Faroe Islands

-The Faroe Islands (Note: (Føroyar, /fo/; Færøerne /da/)) (/ˈfɛəɹoʊ/ FAIR-oh) (alt. the Faroes) are an archipelago in the North Atlantic Ocean and an autonomous territory of the Kingdom of Denmark.
-Located between Iceland, Norway, and the Hebrides & Shetland isles of Scotland, United Kingdom, the islands have a population of as of September 2025 and a land area of km².
+The Faroe Islands (Note: (Føroyar, /fo/; Færøerne /da/)) (/ˈfɛəɹoʊ/ FAIR-oh), also known as the Faroes, are an archipelago in the North Atlantic Ocean and a of the Kingdom of Denmark.
+Located between Iceland, Norway, and the Hebrides and Shetland isles of Scotland, the islands have a population of 54,870 as of November 2025 and a land area of 1393 km2.
 The official language is Faroese, which is partially mutually intelligible with Icelandic.
 The terrain is rugged, dominated by fjords and cliffs with sparse vegetation and few trees.
 As a result of their proximity to the Arctic Circle, the islands experience perpetual civil twilight during summer nights and very short winter days; nevertheless, they experience a subpolar oceanic climate and mild temperatures year-round due to the Gulf Stream.
 The capital, Tórshavn, receives the fewest recorded hours of sunshine of any city in the world at only 840 per year.

-Færeyinga Saga and the writings of Dicuil place initial Norse settlement in the early 9th century, with Grímur Kamban recorded as the first permanent settler.
-As with the subsequent settlement of Iceland, the islands were mainly settled by Norwegians and Norse-Gaels who also brought thralls (i.e. slaves or serfs) of Gaelic origin.
-However, new study has found that Viking colonizers of the Faroe Islands and nearby Iceland had different origins.
+Færeyinga saga and the writings of Dicuil date initial Norse settlement in the early 9th century, with Grímur Kamban recorded as the first permanent settler.
+The islands were initially believed to be mainly settled by Norwegians and Norse-Gaels who also brought thralls (i.e. slaves or serfs) of Gaelic origin, as with Iceland; this was disproved by a 2024 study, which found the origins to be different.